How to Create a Content Marketing Strategy in 7 Easy Steps

 Your goal might look like: “Over the next six months, Jenna will work to boost organic blog traffic by 10-15%, by increasing publishing frequency from 2 to 4 posts per week to reach 30,000 new organic sessions by July 1.”

-Working multiple goals for your content is certainly fine, but you’ll want to be sure that each are well defined.
+Working with multiple goals for your content is certainly fine, but you’ll want to be sure that each are well defined.
 Develop a separate plan for each objective, and tailor your content to meet the needs of each.

 Step 3: Define Your Target Audience